Arc-Computer/arc-memory/docs/examples/simulation.md

 - Check that your API keys are valid
 - Try increasing the timeout if the simulation is taking too long
 - Try using a different scenario if the current one is not working

+The simulation now includes a fallback mechanism that will automatically switch to a local executor if the E2B sandbox fails.
+This helps ensure that simulations can still run even if there are issues with the E2B service.
+You'll see a warning in the logs if this happens.

 ### Invalid Diff Format